kevinfiol/kevinfiol.github.io/content/blog/react-patterns-in-umai.md

 ### umai

 umai in comparison does not feature hooks.
-Instead, umai uses the concept of "[closure components](https://github.com/kevinfiol/umai?tab=readme-ov-file#stateful-components)" inspired by [Mithril.js](https://mithril.js.org).
+Instead, umai uses the concept of "[closure components](https://github.com/kevinfiol/umai?tab=readme-ov-file#stateful-components)".
 State is defined using simple, mutable variables declared with `let`.

 ```jsx
 function MyApp() {